"It is the darkness that is the light, and the stillness that is the dancing"

 Firstly you can articulate the circle by staying at your centre or core and incorporating the hip lifts and pelvic tilt around this centre, which would break down as: hip lift right, pelvic tilt forward, hip lift left and release, remembering not to slouch out of posture when you 'release', always keep your pelvis tucked under you, unless the circle you want to make is a large one, in which case you would release and extend to the back by tilting your pelvis down in front and hence curving it out at the base of the spine.

-This circle can be articulated from standing in second position, where you circle the hip of the raised foot, hence doing a one hipped circle.
+This circle can also be articulated from standing in fifth position (standing on the diagonal, one foot flat and the other on the ball aligned more or less with the instep of the flat foot), where you circle the hip of the raised foot, hence doing a one hipped circle.

 The second is more of a 'slide' circle, where you are oscillating around your centre axis, as opposed to working from it.